Philadelphia Flyers PowerPlay Student Volunteer Guidelines

 • Students should get their volunteer hour form (provided by their instructor) signed by a coach or another Flyers PowerPlay representative.

 Duties of volunteers are as follows:

 • Arrive 30 minutes prior to the scheduled game start time to help with the following:

 – Setup of court borders and nets, working under the direction of equipment managers Bill Shipman and Rodger Laube.

 – Help players remove their coats, set up sticks (following the instructions of the equipment managers), hand out colored pinnies (following the instructions of the coaches) and assist with attending to player needs as they arise.

-If you have any questions or looking for more information about our student volunteer program, please refer to the contact form here.
+If you have any questions or looking for more information about our student volunteer program, please refer to the contact page here.